juliancoronado/MinimalBitcoinWidget/README.md

-# Simple Bitcoin Widget
+# Minimal Bitcoin Widget

-A simple Bitcoin price widget for your home screen 📈
+A minimal Bitcoin price widget for your home screen 📈

 This Android application allows you to place a sleek and minimal Bitcoin price widget on your home screen!
-Simple Bitcoin Widget sources price information from the CoinGecko API.
+Minimal Bitcoin Widget sources price information from the CoinGecko API.
 The widget conforms to your current system device theme - light and dark mode!

 New features will be added as I work on them!
 Thank you for the support!